NYSED Content Areas: Statistics, Quantitative Analysis, Applied Mathematics

 According to NYSED, acceptable studies for certification (grades 7-12) include courses offered by a mathematics department that are considered core requirements toward a degree in mathematics.
 For example, courses in mathematical reasoning, quantitative methods, number theory and concepts, algebra, analytic geometry, calculus, geometry, trigonometry, data analysis, probability, and discrete mathematics are acceptable.
 NYSED does not accept computer science, accounting, finance and other courses that apply mathematics to solve problems that are not purely mathematical.

-Courses with departmental subject codes (e.g., AMS, MAT) are valid for the content area for professional license provided they are not methods courses.
+Courses with departmental subject codes (e.g., AMS, MAT) that meet the criteria above are valid for the content area for professional license provided they are not methods courses.
 In addition, Stony Brook University has found that the courses listed below have met the NYSED requirements in the past; however, this DOES NOT GUARANTEE that these courses will continue to meet this requirement in the future.
 When in doubt, please check with NYSED prior to registration for any course to determine its acceptability.

 New York State Education Department Contact Information